Giuseppe De Santis: Biography

+Film career

 In 1942, De Santis collaborated on the script for Ossessione, Luchino Visconti's debut film, which is usually considered one of the first neo-realist films.

-While still working for Cinema magazine, he increasingly worked as a screenwriter and assistant director until 1947 when he made his own directorial debut with Caccia Tragica (Tragic Hunt).
-Like the two films to follow, it was a sincere call for better living conditions for the Italian working class and agrarian workers.
-Issues of corruption, the black market, collaboration with the Germans, and treatment of ex-soldiers were also introduced in the film.
+His first significant work, Giorni di gloria (1944), was a documentary film composed of several episodes focusing on the Italian anti-Fascist Resistance.
+Although the film did not achieve widespread popularity at the time of its release, it served as an important platform for De Santis to begin articulating his vision of socially and politically engaged cinema.

+However, it was his second film, Caccia tragica (Tragic Hunt) (1947), that established him as a leading figure in Italian Neorealism.
+The film, whose screenplay was shaped by the social tensions of the period, did not achieve widespread acceptance at the time due to its overt political stance.
+Nevertheless, it reflected de Santis’s concerns with the oppression of the poor and the exploitation of the working class.

 His third film Bitter Rice (1949), the story of a young woman working in the rice fields who must choose between two socially disparate suitors, made a star of Silvana Mangano and was a landmark of the new cinematic style.
 It also earned De Santis an Academy Award nomination for Best Original Story.

-By the early 1950s, the neorealist movement was falling out of favour with critics and audiences.
-New filmmakers began using dramatic stories that centered on relationships and de Santis also altered his focus.

 In 1952 he filmed Roma ore 11 (Rome 11 o'clock), the first version of the real tragic accident that Augusto Genina remade in 1953 as Three Forbidden Stories.

 In 1959 he won a Golden Globe with La strada lunga un anno; the film, produced in Yugoslavia, had a nomination for the Oscar as Best Foreign Language Film.

 In 1979 he was a member of the jury at the 11th Moscow International Film Festival.
 In 1985 he was a member of the jury at the 14th Moscow International Film Festival.

+In 1995, he was awarded the Golden Lion for Lifetime Achievement at the Venice Film Festival, a belated recognition that, after two decades of marginalization, formally acknowledged his fundamental contribution to the history of Italian cinema.

 De Santis died in 1997 at the age of 80, in Rome, following a heart attack, and a day of mourning was declared in Italy.
 A part of his archives have been donated to the Reynolds Library of Wake Forest University.

 Also, his wife and friends have established a Foundation named after him.

+Legacy

+Although Giuseppe De Santis’s career was affected by the difficulties of the 1960s and a temporary withdrawal from filmmaking, his legacy remains significant in contemporary film studies.
+The themes he explored—particularly class struggle and the condition of women—continue to be examined in modern cinema.
+His direct and unsentimental depiction of social reality influenced later generations of filmmakers who viewed cinema as a means of social engagement and critique.